 At the very end of the track, hopefully you’ve saved your high cards for one final run over the finish line, and the only small issue with the game can be that if someone's managed their cards well, you might know they'll be able to beat you no matter what you play.
 But that's a big if… they might have picked up too much exhaustion to find the card they need when it really matters, or they might have used their high cards to catch up after some early missteps.

 You get good variety from the box: the track is modular, and different variations add hills, which drastically change what cards you’ll want to play.
 It comes with loads of track suggestions in the box, but there’s also an app for designing and sharing your own, and finding ones others have made.
-An expansion adds supports for 5-6 players, plus adds cobbles as a road surface, which are really great for adding even more variety if you've already played it a lot.
+An expansion adds supports for 5-6 players, plus adds cobbles as a road surface, which are really great for adding even more variety if you've already played a lot.

 Reasons to buy